 Article 4 of SFTR sets out the reporting requirement on counterparties to SFTs.
 Counterparties are required to submit details of SFTs they have concluded, and of any modification or termination of the SFT, to a trade repository registered with ESMA, by the following business day (T+1).
-The reporting obligation is imposed on counterparties to SFTs established either in the EU, or in a third country where the SFT is concluded in the course of the operations of a branch of that counterparty in the EU.
+The reporting obligation is imposed on counterparties to SFTs established either in the EU, or in a third country where the SFT is concluded in the course of the operations of a branch of that counterparty in the EU.14

-The reporting obligation under Article 4 will be was phased in over a nine-month period, starting from 11 April 2020 and ending 11 January 2021 (please see the timeline below).
-Different, with different phase-in dates applyapplying in respect of different types of entities including investment firms/credit institutions, central counterparties/central securities depositories, insurance undertakings/reinsurance undertakings/UCITS/AIFs/IORPs and non-financial counterparties.
+The reporting obligation under Article 4 was phased in over a nine-month period, starting from 11 April 202015 and ending 11 January 2021, with different phase-in dates applying in respect of different types of entities including investment firms/credit institutions, central counterparties/central securities depositories, insurance undertakings/reinsurance undertakings/UCITS/AIFs/IORPs and non-financial counterparties.